runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 [1]

 ## Next Steps
+- The impacts of other parameters in fine-tuning on model performance (e.g. learning rate)
+- Investigate misclassified samples to gather insights about data collection & quality
 - Exploration of LoRa in excelerating fine-tuning
-- The impacts of other parameters in fine-tuning on model performance (e.g. learning rate)